GenderDysphoria/GenderDysphoria.fyi/public/en/social-dysphoria.md

 It may also manifest as joy or embarrassment at being labeled as your true gender while still living as your assigned gender.
 Examples:

-- An AMAB person being labeled a girl, intending insult, but it causing them to blush rather than get angry.
+- An <abbr data-title="Assigned Male At Birth">AMAB</abbr> person being labeled a girl, intending insult, but it causing them to blush rather than get angry.
-- An AFAB person being called Sir, and feeling better for it.
+- An <abbr data-title="Assigned Female At Birth">AFAB</abbr> person being called Sir, and feeling better for it.

 {!{ <div class="gutter">{{import '~/tweet' ids=[
   '1219968711681040384'